TrickySnoah/ciphercat/README.md

 # CipherCat
-CipherCat is a password cracking tool that integrates with Hashcat to make password cracking simpler and easier.
-CipherCat is built with Python with optimized memory usage and the ability to fully utilize the CPU.
+CipherCat is a Python-based, cross-platform hash-cracking tool optimized for efficient computation, reduced memory usage, and configurable CPU utilization that allows for independent usage or seamless integration with Hashcat.
+The goal for CipherCat is to make password cracking simpler and easier.
 CipherCat currently only offers the MD5 hash cracking mode but may offer more in the future.

 ## License
 CipherCat is licensed under the MIT license.
-More information can be found in LICENSE.
+More information can be found in [LICENSE](https://github.com/TrickySnoah/ciphercat/blob/main/LICENSE).

 ## Requirements